Doggydo123/BYBAlgoTrader/README.md

 Python3 https://www.python.org/downloads/,
 Then in VSCode go to the extensions and type in python, you'll want the top ones like "Python" and "Python Debugger".

+**Step 1:**
+Navigate to the directory you want this installed in (I usually create a folder called Git in my C: root folder).
+Then pull the repo which should be "git clone https://github.com/Doggydo123/BYBAlgoTrader.git"